Greenadine/acf-javacord/README.md

 ACF-Javacord allows the usage of the powerful command framework ACF for [Javacord](https://github.com/Javacord/Javacord)-based Discord bots.

+### DISCLAIMER
-_**WARNING:** This implementation of ACF is not official, and the core of ACF has been marked as not stable enough for new implementations.
-Use this implementation at your own risk._
+This implementation of ACF is not official, and the core of ACF has been marked as not stable enough for new implementations.
+Use this implementation at your own risk.

 ## Installation
 Add the .jar file to a new `/libs` folder (or a different one) within the project.